juxor/afaq/markdown/secG7.md

-had no illusions about tariffs, for example, seeing them as a means of accumulating capital as they _"enable[d] the home producers . . . to make fortunes by robbing everybody else in the prices of their goods."_ Such protectionism _"originated with the employers"_ as the workers _"could not have had no hope of carrying through such a scheme, if they alone were to profit; because they could have had no such influence with governments."_ [**A Letter to Grover Cleveland** p.
+had no illusions about tariffs, for example, seeing them as a means of accumulating capital as they _"enable[d] the home producers . . . to make fortunes by robbing everybody else in the prices of their goods."_ Such protectionism _"originated with the employers"_ as the workers _"could have had no hope of carrying through such a scheme, if they alone were to profit;
+because they could have had no such influence with governments."_ [**A Letter to Grover Cleveland** p.
 20 and p.
 44] He had no illusions that the state was anything else than a machine run by and for the wealthy.

 Spooner viewed the rise of capitalism with disgust and suggested a way for non-exploitative and non-oppressive economic relationships to become the norm